 Hosea pictures a time of Israel’s restoration, when prophecy returns, there is no more “hiding of the Face,” and once again God “meets” intimately with his people as in the days of the desert wanderings of old.
 Micah the Prophet declares: “Once again Yahweh will show him marvelous things as in the days when you came out of Egypt (Micah 7:14-15).
 Zechariah 14 predicts a time when every nation will come up to Jerusalem and dwell in Sukkoth–these temporary shelters or booths for the seven day festival.

 Even though Sukkoth is very much a Jewish festival there are multiple thousands of non-Jews, whether Sabbatarian Christians, B’nai Noach, or Messianic groups, that observe Sukkoth–most often called the “Feast of Tabernacles.”
-If you try typing “Feast of Tabernacles” into Google you will be astounded at the number of non-Jewish sites that come up.
+If you try typing “Feast of Tabernacles” into Google you will be astounded at the number of non-Jewish sites that come up–not just hundreds but thousands–but due to Covid-19, many of these gatherings have moved to “virtual” through the Internet.
 Some folk camp out in tents, others gather at campgrounds or even hotels, some just stay out on their porches or balconies and many build shelters on their property, as is the custom within Judaism.

 At our house we turn our open porch into a temporary “Sukkah” with curtains and various flora and fauna reflecting the colors of our arriving Fall.
 The moon during Sukkoth is full.
 On a clear night everything is lit up bright and lovely, almost magical, with the “Harvest moon.”
 For us urbanites the experience can remind one of a more simple and primitive time, getting away from all the “modern conveniences,” and “camping out” for a week in this lovely time of the year for those of us in the northern hemisphere.